thoughtram/blog/_posts/2016-05-16-exploring-rx-operators-map.md

 ---

-In [Taking advantage of Observables Part one](/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html) and [two](/angular/2016/01/07/taking-advantage-of-observables-in-angular2-pt2.html) we already highlighted the importance of Observables in Angular 2.
+In [Taking advantage of Observables Part one](/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html) and [two](/angular/2016/01/07/taking-advantage-of-observables-in-angular2-pt2.html) we already highlighted the importance of Observables in Angular.
 We believe that mastering Observables can make a key difference in how we write our applications.
 Well, if you agree, here are some good news!
 This article is the first of a series of posts where we'll explore operators of the Reactive Extensions for JavaScript (RxJS) and their practical applications.

 The first operator we want to explore is the most commonly used one: `map`.